 A wonderful trailing plant that grows well in full sun Dichondra ‘Silver Falls’ (pictured right) is widely grown in hanging baskets and containers where it can be allowed to trail down over the side.

-Unlike some other species Dichondra Silver Falls copes well in full sun and handles drier conditions than many.
+Unlike some other species this is a variety that copes well in full sun and handles drier conditions than many.

-Originally from dry areas from Mexico through to Texas as a hanging basket plant Silver Falls will cascade down for up to 2m in ideal conditions making it a spectacular curtain of silvery green leaves.
+Originally from dry areas from Mexico through to Texas it is used mainly as a hanging basket plant, the foliage will cascade down for up to 2m in ideal conditions making it a spectacular curtain of silvery green leaves.